Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Results

-Participants in the human and control groups only comply with the human tip; indeed, the human-suggested tip actually contradicts the optimal policy, thereby preventing participants from learning the other tips which are part of the optimal policy.
-Similarly, participants shown the baseline tip only have high compliance with this tip, indicating that the baseline tip could not help participants uncover the optimal policy.
-In contrast, participants who received our tip have high cross-compliance with \textit{all} parts of the optimal policy (i.e., the baseline and unshown tips); furthermore, our algorithm is the only condition where cross-compliance with the suboptimal human tip decreases over time.
-That is, our tip uniquely enables participants to combine the tip with their own experience to discover useful strategies beyond what is stated in the tip.
+We focus on the disrupted configuration since it is more challenging for participants, leading to more interesting cross-compliance patterns.\footnote{In the easier normal configuration, participants in all conditions cross-comply with all other tips (which are all part of the optimal policy), but they achieve higher cross-compliance when shown our algorithm's tip; see Appendix~\ref{app:crossnormal}.} Figure~\ref{fig:beyondtips} shows the cross-compliance of participants in each condition with the different tips (algorithm, baseline, human), as well as a new tip (``Server chops once'') not shown to any participants.
+This new tip is part of the optimal policy for the understaffed scenario used in the disrupted configuration.
+Participants in the human and control groups only comply with the human tip.
+Indeed, the human-suggested tip actually contradicts the optimal policy; thus, despite effectively operationalizing the tip, participants are prevented from learning the other tips which are part of the optimal policy.\footnote{Note that participants in the control and human conditions comply with the human tip at similar rates, i.e., the human tip suggests behaviors that are highly likely to be adopted even in the absence of tips.} Participants shown the baseline tip only have high compliance with the baseline tip, indicating that the baseline tip could not help participants uncover the rest of the optimal policy; although the baseline tip is part of the optimal policy, it fails to help participants discover strategies beyond the tip itself, since it does not focus on high-value states and critical bottlenecks (see our earlier discussion in Section~\ref{ssec:perf}).
+In contrast, participants who received our algorithm's tip have high cross-compliance with \textit{all} parts of the optimal policy (i.e., the baseline tip and the unshown tip); furthermore, our algorithm is the only condition where cross-compliance with the sub-optimal human tip decreases over time.
+That is, our tip uniquely enables participants to combine the tip with their own experience to discover useful strategies (that are consistent with the optimal policy) beyond what is stated in the tip.